tiabas/oauth2-client/README.md

 ## Authorization Grants
 The client wraps around the creation of any given grant and passing in the parameters defined in the configuration file.
 The supported grants include Authorization Code, Implicit, Resource Owner Password Credentials, Client Credentials.
 There is also support for device authentication as described in Google's OAuth 2.0 authentication methods(https://developers.google.com/accounts/docs/OAuth2ForDevices).
-They are available via the #authorization_code, #implicit, #password, #client_credentials, #refresh_token and #device methods on a client object.
+They are available via the #authorization_code, `implicit`, `password`, `client_credentials`, `refresh_token` and `device` methods on a client object.

-The #get_token method on the grants does not make any assumptions about the format ofthe response from the OAuth provider.
+The `get_token` method on the grants does not make any assumptions about the format ofthe response from the OAuth provider.
 The ideal case would be to treat all responses as JSON.
 However, some services may respond with in XML instead of JSON.
-The #get_token method therefore, returns with an HTTPResponse object.
+The `get_token` method therefore, returns with an HTTPResponse object.

 ### Authorization Code